 We live in a world where technology is advancing very quickly.
 This is very evident for me within my own lifetime.
 For instance, cell phones have only become affordable for the average person since the mid 1990's.
 The first computer I had was an Atari 800XL with 64k memory and it used a cassette drive to store information.
 That was around 1985.
 In 1993, I brought my first PC as we know them to be today.
 It had 4 MB RAM, a 410 MB hard drive, and it had a 66 MHz processor.
 Today, I have a laptop that is 3 GB RAM (730% larger), 223 GB hard drive (540% larger), and a 2 GHz processor (30 times faster).

 The medical field advances at unbelievable rates.
 Procedures like heart bypass are becoming almost common place.
 Great strides have been made in fighting cancer.
 These are good things.
 The problem is that the "person" is being forgotten.
 It is good to find cures and new procedures.
 But what gets lost is the ethical question is it good.
 There is a quote from an unknown source, "Just because we can do a thing, does not mean we must do a thing."

 Human beings are "persons," not machines.
-We have a special dignity given to us by God (cf. My Presentation on Catholic Teaching and Dignity of the Person).
+We have a special dignity given to us by God (cf. My Presentation on Catholic Teaching and Dignity of the Person, and Treating Life with Dignity and Love, Part I).
 We must always see the person as such.

 Gaudium Et Spes, the Pastoral Constitution on the Church in the Modern World, is one of the documents from the Second Vatican Council.
 It speaks extensively of the person.
 There is nothing wrong with technological advances if it either advances the dignity of the person or it neutral to it.
 But the technological advances must never be put before the person.